Nettakrim/Souper-Secret-Settings/ResourcepackGuide/WritingShaderCode.md

 ```

 Ok, these are useful, the "vertex" field tells the program what vertex shader to use, so in this case it points to `minecraft/shaders/program/sobel.vsh` (.vsh meaning vertex shader)
-The "fragment" field tells the program what fragment shader to use, in this case thats `minecraft/shaders/program/blur.fsh` (.fsh meaning fragment shader)
+The "fragment" field tells the program what fragment shader to use, in this case that's `minecraft/shaders/program/blur.fsh` (.fsh meaning fragment shader)

 As with the program reference in the post shader, Souper Secret Settings allows us to namespace these, so `"fragment": "tutorial_shader:example_fragment"` would point to `assets/tutorial_shader/shaders/example_fragment.fsh`

-Most of vanillas shaders use the vertex shader "sobel", which is used by the sobel shader program, but isnt overly related to the sobel effect
+Most of vanilla's shaders use the vertex shader "sobel", which is used by the sobel shader program, but isn't overly related to the sobel effect

 ```json
 "attributes": [ "Position" ],